coin-or/SYMPHONY/README.md

 Please note the version of SYMPHONY you are using when filing the ticket.

 ## CHANGELOG

+### Release 5.6.10
+  * Fixed bug with using more the 1 process in PVM
+  * Print to stderr on ctrl-c
+  * Fixed double free with prep level < 1

 ### Release 5.6.9
   * Fixed memory leak